-A digital signal uses encrypted numbers to transmit audio and video.
-As opposed to the radio waves from the analog signal.
+A digital signal uses encrypted numbers to transmit audio and video instead of the radio waves from the analog signal.

-Baby monitors with advanced security features are more expensive, but they are worth every penny.
+Baby monitors with advanced security features are more expensive but worth every penny.

 That is because they can prevent hackers from accessing the CCTV camera.

-Ideally, look for baby monitors with WPA2-AES encryption, SSL/TLS encryption, and the like.
+Ideally, look for baby monitors with WPA2-AES encryption, SSL/TLS encryption, etc.

 ome digital baby monitors are using the Frequency Hopping Spread Spectrum (FHSS), which automatically switches frequency signals in a random sequence.

 FHSS works by quickly switching channels to transmit, making it more difficult for anyone to listen or watch.